Kipparis/ohboy/tutorials/cpp/notes.md

 or: `using pos = std::string::size_type;`

 to get name __from outer scope__ use ::height;

+## Literal Classes
+Literal class - a class whose data members are __all of literal type__.
+Literal classes may have function members that are `constexpr`.
+These member functions are implicitly `const`.
+Restrictions to be literal class:
+    + must have at least one `constexpr` contructor
+    + must use default definition for its destructor

+### Constexpr constructors

 # IO
 manipulating with input and output: